 Important Healthcare Decisions: 3 Helpful Tips

 Even those of us who work in healthcare find that making important medical decisions can be difficult.
 Decisions are especially difficult when there is pressure to act quickly, when you or your loved one is very sick, or the decision has a potentially life-changing impact.
 The good news is that you and your family can prepare in advance so you can focus on what’s most important: each other.
-Before you register for Healthcare Decision Day on April 19, here are 3 steps to help you on this journey.
+Here are 3 steps to help you on this journey.

 1. Learn the language.

 Advance Directive: This is a legal document that includes the decisions that you make such as preferences for care and appointing someone to act on your behalf.
 Whether or not you choose to have an advance directive will in no way impact the quality of your care.
 In Connecticut, there are two types of advance directives.
 Ideally, you should have both of these in place:

 - Healthcare Representative or Proxy: You have the ability to appoint someone you trust to make all healthcare decisions for you, based on your wishes.
 Your healthcare representative only makes these decisions when you are unable to do so.
 The representative will work with the healthcare team to assure your wishes are carried out.

 - Living Will: A living will is a document that includes your wishes about the specific kinds of treatment you do and do not want to receive and it goes into effect only when you are unable to make or communicate decisions about your medical care.
 Having a living will also does not affect any pain medications or care needed and prescribed by your doctor.

 Reach out for help.
 Educate yourself more on advance directives.
 The “3 'G’s' of Advance Directives” are gift, guide and goal.